 New map coming soon!

-Only the use of a Coleman-type stove will be allowed at the Camporee.
+Only the use of gas or propane-type camp stoves will be allowed at the Camporee.
 A fire extinguisher must be kept in each cooking area.
 No charcoal cookers or wood burning fires are permitted.

 No digging holes or trenches in the campground or activity area is allowed at any time.
 NO EXCEPTIONS!